Can You Get a Payment Plan After an FTB Levy

 Frequently Asked Questions

-Will a payment plan stop an active FTB bank levy?
+Will a payment plan stop the levy?

-What if I can’t afford the FTB’s proposed payment amount?
+Can I negotiate the payment amount?

 📣 About the Author